-3. Candidates concentrating in Industrial Arts Education must complete the basic foundational courses which are: EDF 785, Philosophical Foundations of Education; EDF 765, Sociological Foundations of Education; PCG 740, Psychological Foundations of Education; together with RSM 505 Statistical Inference or equivalent; and RSM 700, Introduction to Doctoral Research.

-4. A candidate will complete 48 or more hours in industrial arts.
+- 3. Candidates concentrating in Industrial Arts Education must complete the basic foundational courses which are: EDF 785, Philosophical Foundations of Education; EDF 765, Sociological Foundations of Education; PCG 740, Psychological Foundations of Education; together with RSM 505, Statistical Inference or equivalent.
+These courses are required by the department and may count toward the industrial arts program of 48 hours.
+(RSM 504, Descriptive Statistics, is considered as a deficiency course and cannot be applied to the doctoral program.) - 4.
+A candidate will complete 48 or more hours in industrial arts.
 This does not include credit for his research study.
-In addition to his area of concentration, a student will be required by the department to take a minimum of 24 quarter.
+In addition to his area of concentration, a student will be required by the department to take a minimum of 24 quarter hours in one supporting area.